scripdraft/scripdraft/CONTRIBUTING.md

 ## Getting Involved

 If you want to become a member of our team, we could certainly use some backend talent.
 We could also use some QA talent.
 Contact Adam Cross for more info on that.
-Adam is ScripDraft lead.  (@adamfgcross on Twitter, Xerocross on GitHub.)
+Adam is ScripDraft lead.  ([(@adamfgcross)](https://twitter.com/adamfgcross) on Twitter, Xerocross on GitHub.)
 FrontEnd devs are also welcome to contact us.
-Kaan (kgokdemir) is the frontend lead, so if you want to contribute to the frontend you should contact him.
+Kaan [(@kaangokdemir)](https://twitter/kaangokdemir) is the frontend lead, so if you want to contribute to the frontend you should contact him.

 ## Guidelines for Potential New Contributors